rpm-software-management/dnf/doc/conf_ref.rst

     Exclude packages of this repository, specified by a name or a glob and separated by a comma, from all operations.
-    Do not add multiple excludepkgs lines in the configuration file, because yum only consider the last excludepkgs entry.
+    Do not add multiple excludepkgs lines in the configuration file, because only consider the last excludepkgs entry.
     Can be disabled using ``--disableexcludes`` command line switch.
     Defaults to ``[]``.